AmirHoseinSafari/Genotype-collector-and-SNP-dataset-creator/README.md

 # genotypeCollector
 In this code, we do the following things:

-1_ We download the .fastq files from ENA for each isolate.
+1_ We download the .fastq files from the european nucleotide archive (ENA) for each isolate.

 2_ We find the SNPs for each isolate by using the bwa-mem and then samtools and GATK.